The next time you go to the grocery store take a look around the aisles, the words “Gluten Free” are everywhere.

 When it comes to new diets I’m the first on the bandwagon.
 Weight Watchers, Nutri-system, Juice Cleanse, The Cabbage Diet, Paleo, Raw, Vegetarian, and Vegan, you name it, I’ve done it.
 When I first decided to give the “Gluten Free diet” a shot I figured it would be easy; only buy things with gluten-free on the label.
 Then I realized if I’m going to be putting this stuff in my body (or in this case not putting this stuff in my body) I should probably know what this elusive gluten is that everyone loves to hate.
 During the process, I stumbled on this great Jimmy Kimmel video where people are asked what is gluten.
 The answers are hilarious.
 Gluten is a protein found in wheat that helps things such as bread, pasta, and rice to keep its shape.
 It also contributes to the chewiness of these foods.

-However; the newest research (Google search) suggests that only a very small percentage (1%) of people actually have a sensitivity to gluten or “non-celiac gluten sensitivity” (NCGS).
-According to the Huffington post, people are actually seeing better results after being on a low FODMAP diet (fermentable oligo-saccharides, disaccharides, mono-saccharides and polyols) which consists of eliminating carbohydrates that the intestinal track has a hard time digesting.
-This way of eating does consist of incorporating gluten-free products, as well as getting rid most dairy products and certain vegetables and fruits, all of which will help with digestion.
+However, the newest research (Google search) suggests that only a very small percentage (1%) of people actually have a sensitivity to gluten or “non-celiac gluten sensitivity” (NCGS).
+According to the Huffington Post, people are actually seeing better results after being on a low FODMAP diet. (fermentable oligosaccharides, disaccharides, monosaccharides and polyols) FODMAP diet consists of eliminating carbohydrates that the intestinal tract has a hard time digesting.
+This way of eating does consist of incorporating gluten-free products, as well as getting rid of most dairy products and certain vegetables and fruits.
+All of which will help with digestion.

 After doing the yo-yo diets and the latest and greatest fad, everything always comes back to being healthy and clean.
-So for now I think I will learn to be more organic and find balance for everything before I jump on the next wagon passing through.
+So, for now, I think I will learn to be more organic and find the balance for everything before I jump on the next wagon passing through.